 West of Bordeaux, on the coast, there is the Dune de Pilat, apparently the largest sand dune in Europe.
 People do climb it and come back to tell the tale!Arcachon is the most famous coastal town in the area.
 It is loved by the French and many foreign visitors.
 It dates from the middle of the 19th century when the railway arrived and was built as a holiday resort.
 Much of the architecture dates from this time and is of a style that is true to its time.We prefer to stop and eat oysters in Gujan Mestras, an authentic fishing village, a little closer to Bordeaux, see right.
 Much quieter and no climbing is required!

-Bed and Breakfast situated close to Saint Emilion Vineyards and Bordeaux The only B&B close to Saint Emilion and Bordeaux with over 550 excellent reviews on Tripadvisor
+Bed and Breakfast situated close to Saint Emilion Vineyards and Bordeaux The only B&B near to Saint Emilion and Bordeaux with over 550 excellent reviews on Tripadvisor

 Beau Séjour: Bed and Breakfast / Guest House